 In short: CSCS is the system that makes stock trading in Nigeria secure and trustworthy.

-What is a CSCS Number?
+What is a CSCS number?

 Your CSCS number, also called a Clearing House Number (CHN), is a unique identification code that represents you in the Nigerian stock market.
 Once you register through a licensed broker or investment platform, you’re assigned this number permanently.